m4saka/xcspp/README.md

 In default, this summary log is saved as `summary.csv`, and the acquired population is saved as `classifier.csv`.

 ## Library Linking (with CMake)
-Just use `add_subdirectory` to include the xcspp directory, and link the `xcspp` library to your target.
+Just include the xcspp directory using `add_subdirectory` and link the `xcspp` library to the target.
 ```cmake
 add_subdirectory(xcspp) # <= Path to the xcspp directory
 target_link_libraries(your_target xcspp)